maxcountryman/flask-login/docs/index.rst

 same as your `~LoginManager.user_loader` callback, except that it accepts the Flask request instead of a user_id.

-For example, to support login from both a url argument and from Basic Auth using the `Authorization` header::
+For example, to support login from both a URL argument and from Basic Auth using the `Authorization` header::

     @login_manager.request_loader